tsloughter/rebar3.org/content/en/docs/tutorials/Building Plugins.md

 To declare a namespace, an provider needs only to use the `{namespace, Namespace}` option in its configuration list.
 The provider will automatically register the new namespace and be available under this term.

-## !
-Namespaces also apply to provider dependencies and hooks !
+{{% blocks/callout type="warning" title="Namespaces also apply to provider dependencies and hooks" %}}
  If a provider is part of a given namespace, its dependencies will be searched within that same namespace.
 Therefore if `rebar3 mytool rebuild` depends on `compile`, the `compile` command will be looked for in the `mytool` namespace.

 To use the default `compile` command, the dependency must be declared as `{default, compile}`, or more generally `{NameSpace, Command}`.

 The same mechanism is applied for hooks.

+{{% /blocks/callout %}}`

 ## Tutorial ##

 ### First version ###

 In this tutorial, we'll show how to start from scratch, and get a basic plugin written.
 The plugin will be quite simple: it will look for instances of 'TODO:' lines in comments and report them as warnings.
 The final code for the plugin can be found on [bitbucket](https://bitbucket.org/ferd/rebar3-todo-plugin).

 The first step is to create a new OTP Application that will contain the plugin: